xying21/ckb_sdk/docs/introduction/overview.md

 1. Polyjuice accepts Ethereum transactions and executes the transactions in EVM, then sends the transactions to Godwoken nodes.
 2. Godwoken nodes collect specially designed layer 2 transactions and pack the special transactions into CKB transactions.
 Finally, submit the CKB transactions to layer 1 for acceptance.

-## Decentralization Roadmap

-- **Stage 1** (up to the mainnet release): The sequencer is the only validator.
-Godwoken supports to view rollups and find out whether there is any invalid commit in a rollup.

-- **Stage 2** (after the mainnet release): Godwoken will introduce permission-less validators.
-Then, everyone can run a validator to view rollups.
-If the sequencer commits an invalid state, a challenge will be processed, and the sequencer will lose staked assets on layer1.
-If the sequencer stops working, everyone can run a block producer to process the withdrawal from the rollup.

-  The target of stage 2 is to reach the same decentralization level as popular rollup projects such as Arbitrum.

-- **Stage 3**: Multiple sequencers will be investigated and explored.

-## How to Use Polyjuice

-### Workflow

-1. Choose or deploy a [Polyjuice network](../introduction/polyjuice#polyjuice-networks).
-2. Deploy an Ethereum DApp to Polyjuice.

 ### Polyjuice Networks

 The following Polyjuice networks can be used for deploying Ethereum DApps to Polyjuice: